 Here at Surrey Docks Farm we pride ourselves in the way we raise our livestock.
 All our animals are farmed to free range standards and given the best possible welfare.

-As a working farm on a tight budget it is imperative that all animals contribute to their keep.
-Normally this includes animal handling sessions, donkey rides, mobile farm visits to community events and schools, as well as selling our quality farm produce.
+As a working farm and education charity running on a tight budget, all the animals help contribute to their keep.
+This includes activities like animal handling sessions, mobile farm visits to community events and schools, as well as selling our quality farm produce.

-Find out more about our livestock via the links below:
+Find out more about our livestock and the animals you can meet when visiting the Farm via the links below:

-Donkeys & Pony – We have two donkeys on the Farm, Alice and Hermione, as well as our Miniature Shetland Pony called Kiera.
-The donkeys and pony give children rides on Saturday afternoons and Kiera is often the star of our mobile farm events!
+Pony – We have a cheeky Miniature Shetland Pony called Kiera, she is often the star of our mobile farm events!

-Small Animals – Our ferret, rabbits and guinea pigs are very popular.
+Small Animals – Our rabbits and guinea pigs are very popular.
 They take part in animal handling sessions in the holidays and are the perfect travel size to go on our outreach sessions to local community groups.
-We also have one resident farm cat!

 Bees – The Farm has it’s own apiary with several bee hives in the orchard.
 In the Summer we offer beginner beekeeping taster sessions and in the Autumn we harvest the honey and sell this through the farm shop.